-A campus visit is your opportunity to find out what a college is really like.
+When you are ready to transfer, make the most of your campus visit to find out what a college is really like.
 Most colleges provide tours and information sessions on a regularly scheduled basis, and will provide these schedules to you when you call the Admissions Office.
 Individual interviews are rarely required, except at the most selective colleges.
 Your visit can help you decide if a college will be a good place for you to continue your education.
 If you really want to find out what a college is like, you should investigate on your own before you meet with anyone from the college.
-Remember, colleges are wide open.
-You can visit the cafeteria, classrooms and labs.
-If you ask, many students will show you their dorm rooms.

 Try This Approach:

 - Arrange your visit on a day when classes are in session.
-Arrive on campus early.
-Talk to students and let them know you are considering transferring to their college.
-They’ll probably tell you what the college is really like.
+Talk to students and let them know you are considering transferring to their college, they’ll probably tell you what the college is really like.

 - Head over to the classroom buildings where the courses you are interested in are held.
-You’ll be able to see how many students really are in the classes.
 Ask students in the hallways about their majors, the quality of the teachers, and whether many courses are taught by graduate students.

 - If you’re in a program that requires labs, such as science, information technology, or nursing, go over to the labs, and look in on the classes which are in progress.
 Are there enough lab spaces for everyone?
 Speak with the students you see.
 Do they have problems with labs; are there enough stations and equipment?
 What hours are the labs open?